 The NASA Veggie Project

 We toured the NASA Veggie Lab and learned about the future of food production in deep space.
-We met the scientists who are working hard to develop plants that can grow in space at the International Space Station to provide nutrition for the astronauts on board.
-Their focus right now is on “pick and eat” produce like cherry tomatoes that don’t require any preparation.
-This research is so important because a) the nutritional quality of the packaged food that makes up a bulk of the astronauts diets degrades over time and b) the opportunity to grow food in space will reduce the amount of packaged food that we need to launch up to space, which is more and more important the further away humans get from the earth.
+We also met the scientists who are working hard to develop plants that can grow in space at the International Space Station to provide nutrition for the astronauts on board.
+We learned that their focus right now is on “pick and eat” produce like cherry tomatoes that don’t require any preparation.
+This research is important for several reasons.
+First, the nutritional quality of the packaged food that makes up a bulk of the astronauts diets degrades over time.
+Second, the opportunity to grow food in space will reduce the amount of packaged food that we need to launch up to space.
+This is more and more important the further away humans get from the earth.

 Whats On Board Dragon: SpaceX CRS 19 Briefing